anrosent/rct/README.md

 #### Feedback?

-Feel free to email, find me on Clojurians (@anson), or post an issue :) I think this could probably reach a very useful stable state with some more polish on the Hooks wrappers and a `ReactComponent` impl that lets you write class-based components as CLJS maps.
+Feel free to send me questions and comments via email (see Github profile), DM on Clojurians (@anson), or post an issue :)

+I think this could probably reach a very useful stable state with some more polish on the Hooks wrappers (`hx` has a lot of this) and a `ReactComponent` impl that lets you write class-based components as CLJS maps (I haven't needed this, but I'm sure some people do).

 ## License